Post-punk: Soviet Union

 During the 1970s and 1980s, under the Soviet Union, an underground music scene influenced by post‑punk pioneers in the West developed in republics such as Russia, Ukraine, Belarus, Lithuania, Estonia, Latvia, and others.
 In Russia, prominent post-punk acts were centered in Leningrad, such as Kino, Akvarium, Auktyon, Nautilus Pompilius and Piknik.

 Post-Soviet

-By the 2010s, artists such as Belarussian band Molchat Doma drew influence from Soviet era post-punk, though were cited as dark wave by The Guardian.
+By the 2010s, artists such as Belarusian band Molchat Doma drew influence from Soviet era post-punk, though were cited as dark wave by The Guardian.
 In the 2020s, countries such as Lithuania began to develop their own post-punk scenes.

 Poland

-In Poland, acts such as Sikiera, Kryzys, Republika, Kult and Tilt developed their own regionalized extension of post-punk which was at times referred to as "coldwave".
+In Poland, acts such as Siekiera, Kryzys, Republika, Kult and Tilt developed their own regionalized extension of post-punk which was at times referred to as "coldwave".

 Spain

 In post-Francoist Spain during the late 1970s and early 1980s, the influence of punk rock led to La Movida Madrileña (The Madrid Scene), a countercultural movement centered in Madrid that emerged after the death of Spanish dictator Francisco Franco.
 The movement musically drew influences from post-punk, synth-pop and new wave music.
+Additionally, the term "afterpunk" would be used in Spain during the 1980s to refer to post-punk.
 In the 2010s and 2020s, the Spanish post-punk scene became encompassed by acts such as Depresión Sonora.